by Julie Michals

 4. Programs delivering whole house ventilation can produce significant improvements in occupant health and in indoor air quality.
 Improvements include reductions in asthma and respiratory triggers (moisture, mold, dust allergens, particulate matter, volatile organic compounds) and contaminants linked to cardiovascular and cancer risks.

-5. Monetized benefits for observed occupant health improvements and reduced healthcare use exist at the national level, and are being considered in some state energy program cost-effectiveness decisions, with valueshealth_energy-efficiency-callout over $1,000 per household unit per year.
+5. Monetized benefits for observed occupant health improvements and reduced healthcare use exist at the national level, and are being considered in some state energy program cost-effectiveness decisions, with values over $1,000 per household unit per year.

 This research and these findings present an excellent opportunity to explore collaboration between the EE industry and the health industry to leverage resources for related research that looks at multiple EE measures.
 Such research can help support inclusion of health impacts in cost-effectiveness screening of low-income programs, and eventually to non-low-income programs for market rate housing.